MichaelCade/90DaysOfDevOps/Days/day86.md

 ![](Images/Day86_Data12.png)

-If we wanted to define a schedule we could this on this next screen, when you first create this snapshot this is the opening page to define.
+If we wanted to define a schedule we could do this on this next screen, when you first create this snapshot this is the opening page to define.

 ![](Images/Day86_Data13.png)

-And you will see a number of other settings that can be handled here.
+And you will see several other settings that can be handled here.

 ![](Images/Day86_Data14.png)